Alt-right: Mainstream emergence

 On the Internet, Spencer's term "alternative right" was adopted and abbreviated to "alt-right".
-According to Slate magazine, the abbreviation "retains the former phrase's associations—the mix of alienation and optimism embedded in the act of proudly affirming an 'alternative' direction—but compacts them into a snappier package".
+According to writer Osita Nwanevu, the abbreviation "retains the former phrase's associations—the mix of alienation and optimism embedded in the act of proudly affirming an 'alternative' direction—but compacts them into a snappier package".
 The "alt-right" tag was created with public relations in mind, allowing white nationalists to soften their image and helping to draw in recruits from conservatism.
 Many white nationalists gravitated to the term to escape the negative connotations of the term "white nationalism".
 Spencer thought that by this point, the "Alt-Right" had become "the banner of white identity politics".